louielynmata/unit2-responsivewebsite/README.md

 # Responsive Website by Louielyn Mata

 This project is a simple responsive website created for CPRG303-D MOBILE, Unit 2.
 It demonstrates basic HTML and CSS structure, including responsive design techniques.
+This was a personal challenge to make a RESPONSIVE WEBSITE in 1 HOUR.

 ## Folder Structure